MicrosoftDocs/mesh-docs/mesh/user-guide/join-an-event.md

 > [!IMPORTANT]
 > Currently, guest access is only supported for Mesh events on Windows (PC).
+> To ensure a successful experience when the event starts, we recommend you follow these steps to trigger any required setup steps that involve account setup, including but not limited to Multi-Factor Authentication (MFA).
-If you've been added to a different organization as a Guest, you'll need to follow these steps to join:
+If you've been added to a different organization as a Guest, you'll need to follow these steps to join a Mesh event hosted by that organization:

+### Before the event

+1. You will receive an invitation to join the organization (example subject line: "[User name] invited you to access applications within their organization").
+Take a moment to Accept the invite and follow all required account setup steps.
+This is very important to ensure a smooth experience for the following steps.

 1. Get the [Mesh app for Windows](/mesh/user-guide/getting-started)